Line 6B Replacement Project

-The project provides a two-fold benefit and purpose:
+The Line 6B Phase2 Replacement Project provided a two-fold benefit and purpose:

-- Reduces the number of future maintenance activities; and
+- Reduces the number of future maintenance activities.

 - Restores the capacity of Line 6B to meet increasing demand along the pipeline route, which is largely driven by current and planned refinery upgrades and expansions in Michigan, Ohio and eastern Canada.